 Looking for a challenging waterfall trail for hiking?
-Helen is a great starting point for the Raven Cliff Falls Trail.
+A great starting point is the Raven Cliff Falls Trail.
 Situated northwest of Helen this trail follows Dodd Creek through the Raven Cliff Wilderness Area.
 This is an out and back trail with the turn around 2.5 miles from the trailhead.
 A total of five miles of hiking is highlighted by an abundance of bird life, beautiful expanses of wildflowers, and the Raven Cliff Falls at the turn around point.

-As you approach the Cliffs you'll first notice the noise before you actually can see the waterfall.
-The water flow is heaviest in the Spring months but the unique shape of the rocks produces strong falls through the year.
-This waterfall drops 30 feet into a plunge pool, passing through a huge block of granite split into two from centuries of erosion.
+As you approach the Cliffs, you'll first notice the noise before you actually can see the waterfall.
+The water flow is most robust in the Spring months, but the unique shape of the rocks produces active falls through the year.
+This waterfall drops 30 feet into a plunge pool, passing through a massive block of granite split into from centuries of erosion.

 Along the path, which follows Dodd Creek and winds through hemlock and rhododendron forest, you will also see several smaller falls making this hike well worth the effort if you're up to it.
 A variety of birds call this area home, not just ravens.
-Wild turkeys, grosbeaks, and even vireos can be seen on a regular basis.
+Wild Turkeys, Grosbeaks, and even Vireos can be seen regularly.

 Halfway through the five-mile walk, you will come across a massive dark bluff.
 Be aware, however, that due to this bluff, along with a rugged trek, streams to cross, and steep grades, this trail is not for the faint of heart.

 Like Dukes Creek Falls, this hike is located west of Helen on the Richard B. Russell Scenic Highway.

 If you will visit Raven Cliff Falls, you’ll want to check out our planning article for making the most of your trip.